fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlDatabaseAuditingPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlDatabaseAuditingPolicy** cmdlet changes the auditing policy of an azure_2 SQL database.
+The **Set-AzureRmSqlDatabaseAuditingPolicy** cmdlet changes the auditing policy of an Azure SQL database.
 To use the cmdlet, use the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.
 Specify the *StorageAccountName* parameter to specify the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.